Bobbi Humphrey: Career

 Satin Doll, recorded in 1974, continued her combination of soul jazz and funk.
 The album was dedicated to Duke Ellington, who died shortly before the album was released, and its cover art features Humphrey's daughter, Ricci Lynn.
+Satin Doll was her second and final record to chart on the Billboard 200, where it peaked at no. 30 and spent a total of 18 weeks.
 Fancy Dancer marked Humphrey's third and final collaboration with the Mizell Brothers.
 It includes Latin percussion and harp instrumentation by Dorothy Ashby.
 For her next album, Tailor Made, she switched to Epic.

 Despite high album sales, Humphrey did not see much of her Blue Note albums' financial success.
 In 1977, she moved into the business side of the music industry.
 She incorporated Innovative Artist Management as well as a publishing business, The Bobbi Humphrey Music Company, which signed an agreement with Warner Bros. in 1990.
 Humphrey brought Tevin Campbell into the music industry and was involved in his negotiations with Warner Bros.
-In 1994 Humphrey started her label, Paradise Sounds Records, releasing Passion Flute.
+In 1994 Humphrey started her label, Paradise Sounds Records, and released Passion Flute that year.

-Humphrey's work, especially Blacks and Blues, has been sampled by Eric B. & Rakim, Grand Puba, Digable Planets, Mobb Deep, Ludacris, and Ice-T. In 2002, Common invited her to play on his album Electric Circus.
+Humphrey's works, notably Blacks and Blues, have been sampled by Eric B. & Rakim, Grand Puba, Digable Planets, Mobb Deep, Ludacris, and Ice-T. In 2002, Common invited her to play on his album, Electric Circus.